jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 **Indictments**

 ### 328 Form of indictment
-(1) Every indictment shall be in form 4 in Schedule 2, or to the like effect.
+(1) Every indictment shall be in form 4 of Schedule 2, or to the like effect.
 (2) Any mistake in the heading shall upon being discovered be forthwith amended, and whether amended or not shall be immaterial.

 ### 329 Contents of counts